spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/3-continuous-deployment/1-cd-basics.md

 <img src="images/scdf-task-application-versions.png" alt="Registering Task Applications with multiple Versions" width="740"/>

-Versions of an application are managed in SCDF by registering multiple applications with the same name and coordinates, _except_ the version will be different.
+Versions of an application are managed in SCDF by registering multiple applications with the same name and coordinates, _except_ the version is different.
 For example, if you were to register an application with the following values, you would get one application registered with two versions (2.0.0.RELEASE and 2.1.0.RELEASE):

 - Application 1
   ** Name: `timestamp`